dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

       - external systems can use those people by artificially empowering them, making them feel like they've been victimized by the evolutionary mechanisms society
+  - people everywhere are generally equally strong and smart as everyone else. why do differences emerge in how nations cooperate and in how cultures seem to differ? these differences primarily emerge in how people chose to accumulate, store, divert and exert their sociophysical potential energe.
+    - At scale, the belief systems of individuals cause major differences to emerge in how people choose to cooperate and compete. in other words, the belief systems distributed through the minds of men act as metaphysical channels for the diversion, influence and confluence of will transformed into action. one accrues sociophysical potential energy by working throughout life; one transmutes this potential energy into kinetic sociophysical through will, while choosing to direct it where thou wilt by thy mind.
+      - seen from the materialist's limited conception of the metaphysical, their understanding of how one can systematically channel the will of groups of individuals socially is limited. why? because all individuals are unique to them and incomparable, therefore all sociophysical extrapolations are intractably divergent.
+As long as you socially forbid certain philosophical methods of thought -- those dependent on the idealistic, Hegelian notions of the metaphysical -- then your inferior materialistic conceptions of the metaphysical appear to ring true.
+This is fine: the power of the idealistic metaphysical does not depend on whether people believe it is true, whereas the power of the materilistic conceptions of metaphysics does.

+    - We all have fundamentally the same hardware, genetically.
+Though there are *some* epigenetic differences, it is best to believe we are all the same, in spite of any differences, which are almost completely superficial.
+These differences can be superseded and obliterated by the life experience: believing in some preexisting or predominant limitations of race is truly ignorant and denies the credit due to the individuals' experiences in shaping their lives, minds and strengths. we are the sum of our thought, the sum of our experience and the sum our will to shatter what holds us back in life. we should all seek to empower each other, to relieve one another of the burdens which hold us back.

 - people who excel or are strongest when living within a world that is a lie, and a lie that is ostensibly constructed specifically or